Rudolph's Shiny New Year: Television rights

 The rights to this special are held by Warner Bros.
-Domestic Television Distribution, which used to license the show to The Walt Disney Company; Disney carried the special Freeform annually on its 25 Days of Christmas marathon (and occasionally aired it over-the-air on ABC).
+Domestic Television Distribution, which used to license the show to The Walt Disney Company; Disney carried the special on Freeform annually during its 25 Days of Christmas marathon (and occasionally aired it over-the-air on ABC).
 Since 2018, Warner Bros. has licensed the special to AMC and its sister channels for the Best Christmas Ever block.

-Home media release
+Home media

 Rudolph's Shiny New Year was first released on VHS by Warner Home Video in 1992.
 It was also re-released on VHS in 1999, and for the first time on DVD alongside The Year Without a Santa Claus, on October 31, 2000.
 The special, along with other Rankin/Bass Christmas specials and Chuck Jones's animated TV adaptation of Dr. Seuss' How the Grinch Stole Christmas!, was bundled in Warner's Christmas Television Favorites DVD box set, released on October 2, 2007.
 On October 7, 2008, these same titles were released in another holiday-themed DVD set, Classic Christmas Favorites.
 Warner Home Video released seven different original Rankin/Bass holiday classics along with Dr. Seuss' How the Grinch Stole Christmas! on the third DVD box set, Santa's Magical Stories, released on October 4, 2011.
 A Miser Brothers' Christmas, a sequel to the 1974 special, The Year Without a Santa Claus, is also included.